Stéphane Zubar: Later career

 Having recovered from his knee injury Zubar returned to Southern League Premier Division club Weymouth in November 2017, and made his second debut for the Terras in a 2–0 victory over Biggleswade Town.
 Weymouth ended the season in fifth-place, losing to King's Lynn Town in the play-off semi-finals.
 He signed a new one-year contract in May 2018.
 He scored seven goals in 45 appearances during the 2018–19 season, helping Mark Molesley's side to win promotion as champions.
-He scored one goals in 22 appearances in the 2019–20 National League South season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Weymouth in the play-offs in third-place.
+He scored one goal in 22 appearances in the 2019–20 National League South season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Weymouth in the play-offs in third-place.
 Weymouth went on to secure promotion after beating Dartford on penalties in the play-off final; Zubar was an unused substitute in the game.
 He announced his retirement on 17 September 2020.
 However, two days later he signed for Gosport Borough.
 On 2 October 2020, he joined Southern League Division One South club A.F.C.
 Totton.
 He made seven appearances before the 2020–21 season was curtailed early due to the ongoing pandemic.
-He signed on for the 2021–22 season, and played nineteen games, though was not in a matchday squad after December.
+He signed on for the 2021–22 season and played 19 games, though was not in a matchday squad after December.
+He joined Guadeloupe side Sporting Club Baie-Mahault of the Guadeloupe Division of Honour in October 2022.